What is Leber Hereditary Optic Neuropathy?

 Leber Hereditary Optic Neuropathy (LHON), also known as Leber Optic Atrophy, was named after Doctor Theodore Leber, who described in 1871 a characteristic pattern of sudden vision loss in young men with family history of blindness.
-It is the most common hereditary optic neuropathy, it is caused by a mitochondrial mutation and has a low prevalence, although in most geographic areas it is still unknown.
-In northeast England and Finland, it affects 1 person every 31,000 or 50,000 respectively.
+It is the most common hereditary optic neuropathy, it is caused by a mitochondrial mutation and has a low prevalence.
+Although in most geographic areas it is still unknown, it is estimated that it can affect between 1 in every 27,000 to 45,000 people around the world.
+It affects most usually young men aged between 15 and 25 years old, although it can also affect people from all ages.
+In women it has a much lower incidence.

 It generally causes a sever vision loss in both eyes.
 In most cases, an eye is first affected, and several weeks or months after, the second eye is affected.